-FODMAP testing is best done using the scientifically based FODMAP Diagnostic Elimination diet.
+FODMAP testing is best done using a food approach.

 FACT: Many FODMAPs provide important food for our gut loving microbes.
 Foods that promote healthy bacteria in our gut are called prebiotics.
 FODMAPs are prebiotics.

 For this reason, avoiding FODMAP triggers that you ultimately don't need to will help your gut.
 Find out more about FODMAPs for our gut health.

 Chances are that you are not sensitive to ALL the FODMAP foods- just SOME.
 The challenge program allows you to identify which of the FODMAPs are your personal triggers, and an idea of how sensitive you are: mild, moderate or very sensitive.

 There are 8 -10 different challenges and the order of the challenges depends on your preferences (see below).

 The challenges are simple as they involve trialling out one food (per FODMAP sub-group) at increasing doses over 3 days.
 These 3 days can be consecutive (at their fastest implementation), in the case of the smallest FODMAPs (lactose, excess fructose and the 2 polyols: sorbitol and mannitol) or with a rest day in between each dose for the larger FODMAPs (GOS in legumes, and the fructans in bread, fruits, onion and garlic).
 The larger FODMAPs are best done with a day between doses as it takes longer for these FODMAPs to reach the large intestine where rapid fermentation occurs and symptoms are triggered.

 Then 3 days of rest (and settled symptoms) before embarking on a new food trial.